About Marc

 My belief

-The best AI setup is the one your business actually uses
+The best workflow is the one your team can understand, review, and repeat.

-The goal is not to impress people with technology.
-The goal is to quietly remove friction from the parts of your business that cost you time every week.
+The goal is not to impress anyone with technology.
+It is to remove friction from a repeated task without hiding the handoff, the risk, or the result.

 My approach